RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Following a News Channel.md

 Following a News Channel {#followingnewschannel}
 =============
-- Execute, the `DiscordCoreAPI::Channels::followNewsChannelAsync()` function, while having passed in a data structure of type `DiscordCoreAPI::FollowNewsChannelData` with a return value of `auto` or `DiscordCoreAPI::Channel`.
+- Execute, the `Channels::followNewsChannelAsync()` function, while having passed in a data structure of type `FollowNewsChannelData` with a return value of `auto` or `Channel`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp